mtkresearch/BreezeApp-engine/docs/ARCHITECTURE.md

 - **Security**: Clients cannot override critical parameters
 - **Flexibility**: Per-request customization for appropriate parameters

+**Note on Client Overrides:**
+Client overrides are provided via the `params` field in the `InferenceRequest`.
+These parameters are passed directly to the selected runner, allowing for dynamic, per-request adjustments to inference behavior (e.g., `temperature`, `max_tokens`, or specific `model` IDs).
+The system prioritizes these client-provided parameters over Engine Settings and Runner Defaults.

 ## Model Management Pattern

 Models are managed as first-class resources: